enerqi/sublime-blog/content/blog/error-handling/index.md

 in the type signatures so different applications can handle the errors as is suitable for them, which could then include throwing an exception.
 The big question though is whether in a language throwing exceptions it's worth it to wrap that exception in a domain error.
-A lot of the time that exception will have nothing to do with your domain and there is nothing that can be done with it except pass it on in wrapping type.
+A lot of the time that exception will have nothing to do with your domain and there is nothing that can be done with it except pass it on in a wrapping type.

 ## Overall